stefanosiano/PowerfulImageView/README.md

 Custom Android ImageView with several added features.
 1) Progress indicator: circular, horizontal, disabled
 2) Shapes: normal, rectangle, square, circle, solid_circle, oval, solid_oval, rounded_rectangle, solid_rounded_rectangle.
-It supports all scale types, plus additional custom scale types, like top_crop.
+It supports all scale types, plus additional custom scale types, like topCrop and bottomCrop.

 Several other features will be added, and all the sections of the readme will be updated accordingly.